Low-dimensional solenoidal manifolds: Solenoidal Riemann surfaces

 \end{definition}

-\begin{theorem} The space of hyperbolic structures on a hyperbolic compact solenoidal surface (as in Theorem 4) up to isometries isotopic to the identity has the structure of a separable complex Banach manifold.
+\begin{theorem} The space of hyperbolic structures on a hyperbolic compact solenoidal surface (as in {\it definition} \ref{lam-teich}) up to isometries isotopic to the identity has the structure of a separable complex Banach manifold.
 The metric is the natural Teichmüller metric based on the minimal conformal distortion of a map between structures.
-The isotopy classes of homeomorphisms preserving a chosen leaf $L$ (the base leaf) in $\cL_\mathcal{h}$ act by isometries on this Banach manifold. \end{theorem} \noi This lamination is a {\it universal compact surface}, \ie it is the universal object in the category of finite unbranched covers of a compact surface This is the first example of a Teichmüller space which is separable but not finite dimensional.
-We recall that Teichmüller spaces of compact Riemann surfaces of finite type are finite-dimensional complex manifolds, and that Teichmüller spaces of geometrically infinite Riemann surfaces are nonseparable infinite-dimensional complex Banach manifolds.
+The isotopy classes of homeomorphisms preserving a chosen leaf $L$ (the base leaf) in $\cL_\mathcal{h}$ act by isometries on this Banach manifold. \end{theorem} \noi This lamination is a {\it universal compact surface}, \ie it is the universal object in the category of finite unbranched coverings of a compact surface This is the first example of a Teichmüller space that is separable but not finite-dimensional.
+We recall that Teichmüller spaces of compact Riemann surfaces of finite type are finite-dimensional complex manifolds and that Teichmüller spaces of geometrically infinite Riemann surfaces are non-separable infinite-dimensional complex Banach manifolds.

 \noi In this space the commensurability automorphism group of the fundamental group of any higher genus compact surface acts by isometries.
 This group is independent of the genus by definition \cite{Sa, BNS, BPS, Od, Su2}.